 In daily life, cognitive resources are limited, which can lead to difficulty in effortful self-regulation of cognitive and affective processes (Baumeister & Heatherton, 1996; Kahneman, 1973; Storbeck, 2012; Scalf, Torralbo, Tapia, & Beck, 2013).
-For example, imagine a student attending a lecture.
-If the student is frequently distracted by notifications and directing cognitive resources towards a text message conversation, then the student’s ability to understand and remember the lecture material will likely suffer.
+For example, imagine a student attending a lecture while engaging in a text message conversation with a friend.
+The student will be distracted by notifications, thus directing cognitive resources towards the conversation and away from the lecture.
+In turn, the student’s ability to understand and remember the lecture material will suffer.
 Directing cognitive resources between different tasks in this manner taxes an already limited pool of cognitive resources (Baumeister & Heatherton, 1996; Kahneman, 1973).
 Indeed, cognitive resource competition leads to a phenomenon known as cognitive load, which negatively impacts executive processes (Lavie, Hirst, Fockert, & Viding, 2004; Murphy, Groeger, & Greene, 2016).
 High levels of cognitive load alter performance on cognitively demanding tasks, including those in both cognitive and emotional domains (Jiaping et al., 2017; Kron, Schul, Cohen, & Hassin, 2010; Nagamatsu et al., 2011; Pontari & Schlenker, 2000; Thomas, Donohue-Porter, & Stein Fishbein, 2017; Mather & Knight, 2005; Knight et al., 2007).
-For instance, reducing cognitive load (e.g., through integration of diagrams and text information to reduce split-attention) facilitates better learning of complex topics (e.g., geometry, physics, and anatomy) which already have intrinsic cognitive demands (Chandler & Sweller, 1991).
+For instance, reducing cognitive load (e.g., through integration of diagrams and text information to reduce split-attention) facilitates learning of complex topics (e.g., geometry, physics, and anatomy) which already have intrinsic cognitive demands (Chandler & Sweller, 1991).
 The affective qualities of cognitive load also matter, as performance on a deductive reasoning task, in which participants assessed the logic of a conclusion given some provided premises, was worse when the premises included emotional words (e.g., there are torturers who are introverts, introverts do not hurt people, no torturers hurt people) rather than emotionally neutral words (e.g., the sky is blue, blue is not green, the sky is green; Trémolière, Gagnon, & Blanchette, 2016).
 These studies highlight the susceptibility of cognitive processes to cognitive load, as well as the importance of load characteristics (i.e., emotional vs. non-emotional qualities)